AnikModak/Commutr/README.md

 ## 💡 Our Solution

-CommuteR is an AI-powered urban mobility intelligence platform that transforms how Indians navigate public transport.
+Commutr is an AI-powered urban mobility intelligence platform that transforms how Indians navigate public transport.
 The platform analyzes real-time transport data, fare structures, accessibility constraints, and road conditions to deliver personalized, cost-optimized route recommendations.

 **Core Value Proposition**:
 - Find the cheapest route across buses, trains, metros, and shared transport